-If you're like many of us you've seen the rise to prominence of whiskey in major cities and towns over the past year or two.
-In order to take advantage of this growing trend in your own home you will likely want a good set of personalized whiskey glasses and a few key whiskey accessories to get the most out of your scotch, whiskey, or bourbon.
+If you're like many of us you've seen the rise to prominence of whiskey in major cities and towns over the past few years, and also in popular TV series such as Mad Men.
+In order to take advantage of this growing trend in your own home you will likely want a good set of personalized whiskey glasses and a few key accessories to get the most out of your favorite top shelf liquors.

 Whiskey decanters are an excellent way to store your favorite scotch or bourbon.
 The key thing to look for is a sealed top so you don't get unwanted contaminants in your 15 year old scotch, and a nice clear glass so you can see the contents.
 We might also suggest engraved whiskey glasses or a custom decanter to add that special touch to your collection and allow you to identify your different whiskeys with ease.

 Whiskey stones are another good accessory, but how do they work?
 They act just like ice cubes but they don’t end up diluting your drink.
 They’re shaped like cubes and are just as cold as ice itself.
 Unlike ice, they’re not going to melt and will make your drink seem diluted.
 They can be made from either non-porous stone or stainless steel.
 Some can come in the shape of rocks or even in cylinders which fit perfectly into a typical drinking glass.

 Ice cubes are another option, if you go with these we recommend the large ice cubes we have for sale as they tend to melt slower, diluting your drink less.